DIPlib/diplib/doc/src/image.md

        { 256, 256 },  // sizes
        { 1, 256 }     // strides
     );
-    dip::Gauss( img, img ); // Apply Gaussian filter, output is written to a different data segment
+    dip::Gauss( img, img ); // Apply Gaussian filter, output is written to a different data segment.
 ```

 After the call to `dip::Gauss`, `*src` no longer exists. `dip::Gauss` has reforged